christincody/cfg-dotfiles-cody/README.md

 ## make the "dotconfig" alias
 - `alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'`
 - `echo ".cfg-dotfiles" >> .gitignore`
-  - TODO - make this a script and beginnig of breadcrumbs OR is it even necessary?
+  - TODO - make this a script and beginning of breadcrumbs OR is it even necessary?

 ## Install My [.cfg-dotfiles](https://github.com/cfsanderson/cfg-dotfiles)